Ma5ha/Rubicon/README.md

 # Rubicon task

 This application is made as test task by Rubicon company.
-The application is available on [Heroku](https://rubicon-task.herokuapp.com/).As per requirements it does not include Bootstrap, but a custom layout system.Dependencies that are included in the app are: React, React-router-dom, Axios and React icons.
+The application is available on [Heroku](https://rubicon-task.herokuapp.com/).
+As per requirements it does not include Bootstrap, but a custom layout system.Dependencies that are included in the app are: React, React-router-dom, Axios and React icons.
 The application is bootstrapped with create-react-app.

 To run application in local environment download master or deployBranch.
-Firstly run npm install to install dependencies, than npm start to start the server.
+Firstly, run `npm install` to install dependencies, than `npm start` to start the server.
 On more available script for the application read the rest of README.Md.

 ## Available Scripts